opencv/opencv/modules/ml/doc/neural_networks.rst

 -----------------
 .. c:function:: void CvANN_MLP::create(  const CvMat* _layer_sizes,                          int _activ_func=SIGMOID_SYM,                          double _f_param1=0,  double _f_param2=0 )

-    Constructs the MLP with the specified topology
+    Constructs MLP with the specified topology.

-    :param _layer_sizes: The integer vector specifies the number of neurons in each layer including the input and output layers.
+    :param _layer_sizes: Integer vector specifying the number of neurons in each layer including the input and output layers.

-    :param _activ_func: Specifies the activation function for each neuron; one of  ``CvANN_MLP::IDENTITY`` ,  ``CvANN_MLP::SIGMOID_SYM``  and  ``CvANN_MLP::GAUSSIAN`` .
+    :param _activ_func: Parameter specifying the activation function for each neuron: one of  ``CvANN_MLP::IDENTITY`` ,  ``CvANN_MLP::SIGMOID_SYM`` , and  ``CvANN_MLP::GAUSSIAN`` .

     :param _f_param1,_f_param2: Free parameters of the activation function,  :math:`\alpha`  and  :math:`\beta` , respectively.
 See the formulas in the introduction section.

-The method creates a MLP network with the specified topology and assigns the same activation function to all the neurons.
+The method creates an MLP network with the specified topology and assigns the same activation function to all the neurons.

 .. index:: CvANN_MLP::train